johkoenig/atpl-qrh/010-Air-Law.md

 ## 02 - Airworthiness of Aircraft, Aircraft Nationality and Registration Marks

+### Definitions

+- **Heavier-than-air aircraft**: Any aircraft that is deriving its lift in flight chiefly from aerodynamic forces.
+- **Lighter-than-air aircraft**: Any aircraft supported chiefly by its buoyancy in the air.

+### Registration marks

+- Must be placed:
+  - on both sides of the fuselage between wing and tail or on the upper half of the vertical tail
+  - additionally for heavier-than-air: Lower half of left wing
+- Can be a combination of letters and numbers
+- Parts:
+  - Nationality or common mark: Allocated to the state of registry (for nationality marks) or the ICAO (for common marks) by the ITU (e.g. "D" for Germany)
+  - Registration mark: Allocated by the state of registry (e.g. the "ABCD" part of "D-ABCD").

+### Responsibilities

+- State of registry: Responsible for the airworthiness of a specific single aircraft (e.g. certificate of airworthiness, after damage, ...)
+- State of design: Responsible for the aircraft type (e.g. type certificate, continued structural integrity program)

 ## 04 - Personnel Licensing

 ## 05 - Rules of the Air According to ICAO Annex 2 and SERA